Network Flow Log Audit with Cilium + CLS

 Security Considerations

-L7 logs may contain sensitive information (query parameters in URLs, authentication credentials, etc.).
-Cilium provides redaction options:
+L7 logs may contain sensitive information (URL query parameters, authentication info, etc.).
+Cilium provides redaction configuration:

 --namespace kube-system \